Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Econometric Methodology

-Here, $o(j)$ denotes occupational groups associated with each job advertisement, and $G_{o(j)}$ represents sets of indicator variables capturing distinct occupational groupings.
-Our analysis employs four complementary approaches to defining these groups.
-First, we use four major occupation groups (management, business and financial operations, sales, and office and administrative support) which collectively encompass approximately 95 percent of our audit sample.
-Second, we apply a K-means clustering algorithm to advertisements, creating clusters of occupations that vary in their task content.
-Third, we construct a discretion index that captures the extent to which hiring relies on subjective rather than objective evaluation across jobs.
+where $o(j)$ denotes the occupation assigned to each job advertisement, and $G_{o(j)}$ is a set of indicators for the relevant occupation or task categories.
+We characterize the job environment in four ways.
+First, we use four major occupation groups (management, business and financial operations, sales, and office and administrative support), which cover approximately 94 percent of our audit sample.
+Second, we apply K-means clustering to occupation-level task measures to form clusters of advertisements that differ in task content.
+Third, we construct the discretion index $E_j^\ast$, which captures how far hiring rests on subjective rather than objective evaluation.
 Fourth, we use this index and its underlying components to examine how subjective evaluation and objective precision differentially shape callback gaps.
-Our primary interest lies in the parameters $\beta$, $\beta + \gamma$, and $\gamma$, as these coefficients directly quantify heterogeneity in discrimination across occupation and task intensity categories.\footnote{When analyzing discrimination by major occupation groups, $o(j)$ corresponds to the 2-digit Standard Occupational Classification (SOC) code linked to the job ad.
+The parameters of interest are $\beta$, $\beta + \gamma$, and $\gamma$.
+For a given demographic group, $\beta$ measures the callback gap in the omitted job category, $\beta+\gamma$ measures the gap in the comparison category, and $\gamma$ measures the difference between them.\footnote{When analyzing discrimination by major occupation groups, $o(j)$ corresponds to the 2-digit Standard Occupational Classification (SOC) code linked to the job advertisement.
 In analyses focusing on task measures, $o(j)$ corresponds to the detailed 6-digit SOC occupation code linked to each advertisement.}